SEB-9-BH/intro-to-full-stack-development/client-server-architecture-and-full-stack-development/README.md

 A front-end developer will typically only be concerned with what the user sees and how they interact with what they see (steps 1, 2, and 5 above).

-A back-end developer will typically only be concerned with what happens in steps 3 and 4 - the actions get carried out in response to requests and the response to those requests.
-The user doesn't see these steps, but they're just as important.
+A back-end developer primarily focuses on steps 3 and 4 in the web interaction process.
+Their attention is dedicated to executing actions in response to incoming requests and generating appropriate responses.
+While these steps remain unseen by the user, their significance is paramount in ensuring the proper functioning and responsiveness of the web application.

 A full-stack developer is involved in all of these steps.
 Because of this, they have to understand both front-end and back-end technologies.
 But by doing so, they can work on all aspects of a web application, from building the UI to developing the server-side logic, making full-stack devs valuable on the job market.

 In addition to the front-end and back-end applications that they create, full-stack developers also have a good understanding of databases.
 Databases are used to store and manage the application's data.
-Common database technologies include MySQL, PostgreSQL, and MongoDB.
+Standard database technologies include MySQL, PostgreSQL, and MongoDB.

 ![Full stack development end to end workflow](./assets/originals/full-stack-mongodb.png)